-This improbably vast resort offers excellent amenities, as well as many pleasing Balinese touches such as gamelan players in the lobby.
-The main lagoon-style pool is extraordinarily large and the extensive gardens are full of coconut palms.
-Located on one of the longest and loveliest beaches on Bali, all villas feature an idyllic seafront location.
-Tranquil, private, and secluded behind walls and foliage, the villas feature ultra-modern appliances and furnishings as well as plunge pools and thatched gazebos.
-In a building facing the sea, the stunning suites feature ornate furnishings, walk-in closets, and sunken bathtubs.
+This vast resort offers excellent amenities and Balinese touches, such as gamelan players in the lobby.
+The main saltwater lagoon-style pool is large, and the extensive gardens are full of coconut palms.
+Located on one of Bali’s longest and loveliest beaches, all villas feature an idyllic seafront location.
+Tranquil, private, and secluded behind walls and foliage, the villas feature ultra-modern appliances and furnishings, as well as plunge pools and thatched gazebos.
+The stunning suites in a building facing the sea feature ornate furnishings, walk-in closets, and sunken bathtubs.
 The kids club offers more culturally engaging activities than most resorts.
-The St. Regis sits just outside of the gated complex of Nusa Dua, but is still within walking distance of the golf course and affordable shops and cafés.
+The St. Regis sits just outside the gated complex of Nusa Dua but is still within walking distance of the golf course and affordable shops and cafés.

 St. Regis – The Location

 - Area: Faces the magnificent Geger Beach.
 It’s not as isolated as other resorts that are also outside Nusa Dua; walkable to a few facilities, and often quicker via the beach.

 - Address: Kawasan Pariwisata, Nusa Dua, Blok Lot S6, Nusa Dua.
 Along Jalan Raya Nusa Dua Selatan, the main road between Nusa Dua and Bukit Peninsula to the south.
 About 800m south of the Southern Gate of Nusa Dua, a gated complex of 4 and 5-star resorts, and one of the most popular tourist regions in southern Bali.

 - How to Get There: The only way to/from the airport is by metered taxi or chartered car with a driver.
 This takes about 20 minutes (13 km via the tollway), depending on traffic.